IU-PR/Capstone_project/content/docs/2024/Team44/week3.md

     - By doing this, we could lower the initial waiting time for users to get the first question
     - Time for generating all quizzes stays the same, but it is distributed among users more-or-less evenly
     - The code logic complexity increases, so the better way is to plan these features ahead
+- Continue the work on frontend
+    - Implement other POST requests reception and sending.
+    - Continue the never-ending work on improving the UI and UX.
+    - Finalize all the necessary windows, pages and pop-ups.